fuxelius/atmega4808_bare_metal/README.md

 	mv avr_haxx ~/Library/AVR/avr_haxx

 Now AVR toolchain resides ``~/Library``.
-The compiler suite will not be corrupted or change over time, even if we switch, update or reinstall the computer.
+The compiler suite will not be corrupted or change over time, even if we update the Arduino software.

 	~/Library/AVR/avr-toolchain/...
 	~/Library/AVR/avr_haxx/..